Movers In Hemp Innovation (MIHI)

 MIHI (Movers in Hemp Innovation) is a collaboration of Māori and non-Māori entities seeking to grow the hemp industry in New Zealand.
-The MIHI business cluster has received a $100,000 Māori Food & Beverage Development Grant from the High-Value Nutrition (HVN) National Science Challenge including co-funding from MIHI for a 6-month project to initiate market research into North America for hemp-derived products.
+The MIHI business cluster has received a $100,000 Māori Food and Beverage Development Grant from the High-Value Nutrition (HVN) National Science Challenge including co-funding from MIHI for a six-month project to initiate market research into North America for hemp-derived products.

 The project will include a review of the regulatory landscape and options for commercialising hemp-derived products which are appealing to consumers, as well as investigating new product development.